 This page outlines what working at UMass Lowell EMS entails.

-UMass Lowell EMS covers all medical requests for the campus 24/7.
-This organization completely acknowledges that you are a student first, so whenever there is an academic conflict, school gets the priority.
+UMass Lowell EMS covers all 911 emergency medical requests for the campus 24/7.
+This organization completely acknowledges that you are a student first, so whenever there is an academic conflict, school gets the priority!
 The day is divided into three shifts: 0700-1500, 1500-2300, and 2300-0700.
 While on call, you are required to be in uniform, in close proximity to your truck, on campus, and substance free.
-You are still able to live your normal life on campus including going to class, eating, doing homework, or sleeping.
-It is required however that when you are working a shift, you must be able to drop whatever you are doing as soon as you are dispatched to a call.
+You are still able to live your normal life on campus including going to class, eating, doing homework, or sleeping while on duty.
+It is required however that when you are on duty, you must be able to drop whatever you are doing as soon as you are dispatched to a call.